|LabVIEW 2015 Help|

 After the Mean VI executes, the array of data is no longer needed.
 Because determining when data is no longer needed can become very complicated in larger block diagrams, the execution does not deallocate the data buffers of a particular VI during its execution.

 Now consider the same VI as a subVI of a larger VI.
 The array of data is created and used only in the subVI.
-On the Macintosh, if the subVI is not executing and the system is low on memory, it might deallocate the data in the subVI.
+On macOS, if the subVI is not executing and the system is low on memory, it might deallocate the data in the subVI.
 This is a case in which using subVIs can save on memory usage.

 On Windows and Linux platforms, data buffers are not normally deallocated unless a VI is closed and removed from memory.
 Memory is allocated from the operating system as needed, and virtual memory works well on these platforms.
 Due to fragmentation, the application might appear to use more memory than it really does.
 As memory is allocated and freed, the application tries to consolidate memory usage so it can return unused blocks to the operating system.